Politically Incorrect Guide to Darwinism and Intelligent Design

 Senior Italian geneticist Giuseppe Sermonti has called Darwinism the “politically correct of science,” — that is, something that is held not because it is true but rather because of peer-pressure.
 Thus, Discovery Senior Fellow Jonathan Wells’ new book “The Politically Incorrect Guide to Darwinism and Intelligent Design” is aptly named because it ignores this peer-pressure to expose the weaknesses in the evidence for Darwinism with both humorous anecdotes and illuminating explanations of the most common sources of confusion.

-On this episode of ID the Future, hear part one of a recent talk Casey Luskin gave on evolution and intelligent design, in which...
+On this episode of ID the Future, listen to the first segment of a recent talk that Casey Luskin gave on ID and law...